ChrisW-priv/PersonalVault/projects/Sales Partner Assistant.md

 - [ ] Make use of better chunking, use:
     - flashcards as a new QA standard
     - keywords to identify new ways of the indexing target.

+### Main idea

+I need to do better chunking such that the split between the chapters is more clear.

+Then, I need to chunk the text in a RAPTOR way:

+1. Take the abstract + index + summary etc. to get the gist of what the book is about.
+Add the keywords that will define the book as a whole.
+2. For each chapter:
+    - Take the general gist + the intro to the chapter plus all sub-chapters (with content replaced with `...`), then make the note on what that chapter covers.
+    - If there are definitions: copy them
+    - Identify keywords and save them
+    - It would be nice if we could identify how the subchapter is related to the big picture...
+    -
+3. Repeat the step 2 for all chapters recursively (include the top-down summaries)

+At this step we have all of the main ideas covered (what the chapters are about).
+But we still desperately need the links between ideas in a book.
+Often, ideas later in the book are explained in the chapters before, but some ideas are explained only after some ground truth was established.

+4. Try clustering the ideas and questions in the notes
+5. For each cluster:
+    1. Identify if it really is a cluster that makes sense
+    2. Make a note on the logical argument for the relation between the notes.